-Oracle Cloud Infrastructure Object Storage can be consumed as a durable, efficient, and fast destination for backups, and consequently, a restore and recovery source.
+OCI Object Storage can be consumed as a durable, efficient, and fast destination for backups, and consequently, a restore and recovery source.
 In contrast to classic file systems, the interface to Object Storage is provided by an SBT_LIBRARY to Oracle Recovery Manager (RMAN).
-Step-by-step instructions are at Backing Up a Database, and at least Java 7 is required to install.
+Step-by-step instructions are at Installing the Oracle Database Cloud Backup Module for OCI Classic and Back Up a Database to Object Storage Using RMAN.
 This action creates the auto-login wallet with the default location of the oracle OS user, ~oracle/hsbtwallet/cwallet.sso.